Skip to content

 Where can I learn more about web accessibility?

 If you contribute content to any Georgia State online resource, you should be familiar with and adhere to web accessibility standards in your work.
-Our Commkit page on accessibility is an introduction to this practice and can assist you in learning more about the standards:
+Our Digital Accessibility site is an introduction to this practice and can assist you in learning more about the standards:

-Keywords: accessible websites, web accessibility standards, ADA website compliance, WordPress accessibility
+Keywords: accessible websites, web accessibility standards, ADA website compliance, WordPress accessibility, Anthology Ally, policy, web policy

 Feedback and Knowledge Base